cvclcm/ePTM_v2/README.md

 ![Image](https://github.com/cvclcm/ePTM_v2/blob/main/SupportingMaterial/FlowvsSurvival.jpg)

 **Out of sample validation of the probability of entrainment into different migratory routes during flood vs ebb tides indicates that the model is able to predict migratory routes well.
-The poor performance in 2014 entry into Georgiana slough was due to the placement of a fish passage barrier that we did not simulate in the model**
+In 2014, a floating fish guidance structure was placed at the head of Georgiana Slough which we only approximately represented in the model**

 ![Image](https://github.com/cvclcm/ePTM_v2/blob/main/SupportingMaterial/RoutingProbabilties.jpg)